ncatlab/nlab-content/pages/3/8/9/7/7983/content.md

 ## Examples

-* The conjugacy class of the neutral element is always the whole group itself.
+* The conjugacy class of the neutral element consists of precisely only the neutral element itself.

 ## Related concepts